rogelio-lopez/rogelio-lopez/README.md

 <br>

 <p>I'm a recent Florida State University graduate with a degree in Computer Science, who is passionate about web and software development.
-Looking to improve every day!</p>
+Always looking to learn and improve every day!</p>

 <h2>
 Get in touch!<img src="https://media.giphy.com/media/mGo8dkPOF6GLm/giphy.gif" height="40px">